-Legislators have available the same health-care benefits as state employees.
+Legislators have available the same health insurance benefits as state employees.
 The following options are available in some or all areas of the state:

-- (1) The Quality Care Health Plan (QCHP), a fee-for-service indemnity plan administered by CIGNA, available statewide. - (2) Six health maintenance organizations (HMOs), covering various areas of the state. - (3) One open-access plan (OAP), in central and southern Illinois.
+- (1) The Quality Care Health Plan (QCHP), a fee-for-service indemnity plan administered by CIGNA and available statewide. - (2) Five health maintenance organizations (HMOs) covering various areas of the state.

+(3) Two open-access plans (OAP), available statewide.

-All plans are funded mostly by the state's contribution but require monthly "health care contributions" that are deducted from pay.
-Dependent coverage, partly subsidized by the state, is also available for additional monthly deductions.
+All plans are funded mostly by the state, but require monthly "health care contributions" that are deducted from members' pay.
+Dependent coverage, also subsidized by the state, is also available for additional monthly deductions.
 Contributions deducted from pay are tax-exempt.
-Those for QCHP are higher than for the other plans.
+Contributions for QCHP are higher than for the other plans.